ansys/pyaedt/doc/source/API/index.rst

 to view API documentation.
 The Ansys Electronics Desktop (AEDT) is a platform that enables true electronics system design.
-`AEDT <https://www.ansys.com/it-it/products/electronics>`_ provides access to the Ansys gold-standard electromagnetics simulation solutions such as Ansys HFSS, Ansys Maxwell, Ansys Q3D Extractor, Ansys SIwave, and Ansys Icepak using electrical CAD (ECAD) and mechanical CAD (MCAD) workflows.
+`AEDT <https://www.ansys.com/it-it/products/electronics>`_ provides access to the Ansys gold-standard electro-magnetics simulation solutions such as Ansys HFSS, Ansys Maxwell, Ansys Q3D Extractor, Ansys Siwave, and Ansys Icepak using electrical CAD (ECAD) and Mechanical CAD (MCAD) workflows.
-In addition, it also includes direct links to the complete Ansys portfolio of thermal, fluid, and mechanical solvers for comprehensive Multiphysics analysis.
+In addition, it also includes direct links to the complete Ansys portfolio of thermal, fluid, and Mechanical solvers for comprehensive multiphysics analysis.
 Tight integration among these solutions provides the user with unprecedented ease of use for setup and faster resolution of complex simulations for design and optimization.